-You Gotta Know These Supreme Court Cases: Part II
+You Gotta Know These U.S. Supreme Court Cases: Part II

 Each case is followed by the name of the justice who wrote the majority opinion, the presiding Chief Justice, the vote, and the year it was decided.

 - Chisholm v.
-Georgia (No majority opinion, Chief Justice John Jay, 4–1, 1793) Following the death of Robert Farquhar, his estate’s executor, Alexander Chisholm—who, like Farquhar, was a South Carolina resident—sued the state of Georgia to collect money Georgia owed Farquhar for goods it purchased during the American Revolution.
+Georgia (No majority opinion, Chief Justice John Jay, 4–1, 1793) Following the death of Robert Farquhar, his estate’s executor, Alexander Chisholm — who, like Farquhar, was a South Carolina resident — sued the state of Georgia to collect money Georgia owed Farquhar for goods it purchased during the American Revolution.
 Georgia claimed that sovereign immunity protected it from Chisholm’s suit.
-However, the Supreme Court held that Article III Section 2 gave citizens the right to sue a state, finding against Georgia.
+However, the Supreme Court held that Article III, Section 2 of the Constitution gave citizens the right to sue a state, finding against Georgia.
 The Court’s ruling proved so controversial that it resulted in the 1794 passage of the Eleventh Amendment, which specifically prohibited U.S. or foreign citizens from filing a lawsuit against a state (with certain exceptions).

 - Dred Scott v.
-Sandford (Roger Taney, author and Chief Justice, 7–2, 1857) Dred Scott was a slave purchased by John Emerson in the 1820s and who at various points lived in Illinois and the Wisconsin Territory, both of which prohibited slavery.
+Sandford (Roger Taney, 7–2, 1857) Dred Scott was a slave purchased by John Emerson in the 1820s, and who at various points lived in Illinois and the Wisconsin Territory, both of which prohibited slavery.
 In 1853, Scott sued his then-owner John Sanford for his freedom.
-The Supreme Court ruled that no African-American—slave or free—was a citizen of the United States, and that therefore Scott lacked standing to initiate a lawsuit in the first place.
+The Supreme Court ruled that no African-American — slave or free — was a citizen of the United States, and that therefore Scott lacked standing to initiate a lawsuit in the first place.
 In addition, the Court found the Missouri Compromise to be unconstitutional, holding that Congress lacked authority to prohibit slavery in any new territory that was not originally part of the United States.

 - Munn v.
-Illinois (Morrison Waite, author and Chief Justice, 7–2, 1877) Ira Munn owned a set of Chicago grain elevators and charged oppressively high fees for their use.
+Illinois (Morrison Waite, 7–2, 1877) Ira Munn owned a set of Chicago grain elevators and charged oppressively high fees for their use.
 In 1871, the Illinois legislature passed a law setting maximum rates for grain storage.
-On appeal to the Supreme Court, lawyers for the business claimed that the Illinois statute violated Fourteenth Amendment due process rights regarding private property.
+On appeal to the Supreme Court, lawyers for the business claimed that the Illinois statute violated Fourteenth-Amendment due process rights regarding private property.
 Chief Justice Waite’s opinion upheld the Illinois law, and proclaimed that “when private property is devoted to a public use, it is subject to public regulation.”
 The decision was a landmark in the history of government regulation of businesses, especially railroads.

 - Griswold v.
-Connecticut (William O. Douglas, Chief Justice Earl Warren, 7–2, 1965) In 1879, Connecticut outlawed the use of contraception.
+Connecticut (William O. Douglas, Earl Warren, 7–2, 1965) In 1879, Connecticut outlawed the use of contraception.
 In 1961, Estelle Griswold and Lee Buxton, who were directors of the Planned Parenthood League of Connecticut, were charged with violating that ban after they opened a birth control clinic.
-Justice Douglas’ majority opinion held that “specific guarantees in the Bill of Rights have penumbras,” and that “emanations” of those guarantees create a Constitutional “right to privacy” that protects intensely personal decisions, such as the right of married couples to choose whether or not to use birth control.
+Justice Douglas’ majority opinion held that “specific guarantees in the Bill of Rights have penumbras,” and that “emanations” of those guarantees create a Constitutional right to privacy that protects intensely personal decisions, such as the right of married couples to choose whether to use birth control.
 Connecticut’s law was struck down.

 - Lawrence v.
-Texas (Anthony Kennedy, Chief Justice William Rehnquist, 6–3, 2003) In 1998, a false police report led Houston police to the apartment of John Lawrence; upon entering, deputies claimed they found Lawrence having sex with another man, Tyron Gardner.
+Texas (Anthony Kennedy, William Rehnquist, 6–3, 2003) In 1998, a false police report led Houston police to the apartment of John Lawrence; upon entering, deputies claimed they found Lawrence having sex with another man, Tyron Gardner.
 Both men were charged with homosexual conduct, still a misdemeanor in Texas.
 Justice Kennedy’s majority opinion held that the Fourteenth Amendment’s Due Process Clause protected a person’s “liberty” to engage in consensual homosexual activity, and declared the Texas law unconstitutional.
 The decision in Lawrence overturned Bowers v.
-Hardwick (1986)—in which the court upheld a similar Georgia law—and has been cited as a key predecessor of both U.S. v.
+Hardwick (1986) — in which the court upheld a similar Georgia law — and has been cited as a key predecessor of both U.S. v.
 Windsor and Obergefell v.
 Hodges.

 This article was contributed by NAQT editor Jason Thompson.